Selim Ben Djemia

 Selim Ben Djemia (born 29 January 1989) is a former professional footballer who played as a defender.
 Born in France, he represented Tunisia at international level.

 Club career

 In 2007, Ben Djemia joined Italian side Genoa at the age of 18.
 On 23 June 2010, Serie B club Padova decided not to buy him outright; on the next day, he went to Frosinone on loan with option to co-own the player as part of Robert Gucher's deal.

 On 8 February 2017, Ben Djemia signed with Bulgarian club Vereya.

-On 10 February 2018, in the last day before the end of the transfer window for unattached players, Ben Djemia signed with Greek Superleague club Lamia, on a six-month deal.
+On 10 February 2018, in the last day before the end of the transfer window for unattached players, Ben Djemia signed with Super League Greece club Lamia, on a six-month deal.

 He joined Romanian club Dunărea Călărași in January 2019.

 International career

 Ben Djemia was named in Tunisia's international squad for their friendly match against South Korea on 28 May 2014, in which he made his debut in their 1–0 win.